cfortuner/promptable/apps/docs/docs/introduction.md

 - Embedding Indexing and Search
 - Documents, Text Splitters and Loaders
 - Parsers for extracting data from text
-- Step Tracing for debugging your applications!
+- Tracing for debugging your applications!
+- A Web UI for visualizing steps in your pipeline

 ### Web UI